-Now you’re ready to write down the questions you want to answer with this topic.
-This is also known as your research question or research problem.
+Now you’re ready to write down the questions you want to answer under this topic.
+This is also known as your study question or research problem.
 Remember to choose one central question.
-Using only one primary question keeps your introduction focused on answering just one aspect of the whole research paper.
+Using only one primary question keeps your introduction focused on answering just one aspect of the whole paper.

 For example, if you’re writing a paper exploring different ways to communicate over the Internet, your main point might be, “What are some pros and cons of communicating through the web?”

 Here are three crucial tips to follow while you are defining your problem,